 We’re talking about audio advertising and the compelling power it has to reach educated, diverse markets.
 In the following article, we’re going to explore the reasons audio is so intimate and effective for this market.
 First, however, let’s look at whether the audio hype is myth or reality.

 Anecdotally, audio seems like a viable platform for advertisers to get their messages in front of the right people.
 One look at the plethora of podcasts, streaming platforms, and radio listeners will tell you that.
 What do the numbers say, though?

-Well, voice shopping is expected to grow to $40 billion annually by 2022, a 1,900 percent gain from 2018.
+Well, 40% of surveyed consumers use voice to purchase something every month.
 Furthermore, over half of podcast listeners have annual household incomes of $75,000.
 Most listen to around seven podcasts per week as well.

 We know from this data that the use of voice-related applications is on the rise from both user-activated and consumer standpoints and that the people listening are on-the-rise with more money to spend than the average person.
 Ever wondered why it’s that way?
 Here are some reasons.